Moral injury: Healthcare professionals

 Moral injury can occur among physicians and other care providers which affect their mental health and well-being.
 The concept of moral injury in healthcare is the expansion of the discussion around compassion fatigue and burnout.

 Physicians in the United States were caught in situations that prevented them from doing what they perceive is the right course of action, i.e. taking care of the patient well.
 Instead, they were caught in double and triple and quadruple binds between their obligations of electronic health records, their own student loans, the requirements for patient load through the hospital and number of procedures performed.
 Often, physicians are trained to the gold standard but due to institutional double-binds, cannot actually execute that best-in-class treatment.

 Nurses, particularly those who work in intensive-care settings, are highly likely to experience moral injury or burnout.
 The injury stems from the proximity to secondary trauma and the inability provide the optimal level of care.

 Moral injury has been studied in medical students working within the National Health Service (NHS).
 NHS doctors come to psychological harm as a result of not being able to give patients the care that they need in an under-resourced NHS.

-Since the beginning of the COVID-19 pandemic in 2020, healthcare workers in the United States in particular have been faced with decisions like rationing care while hospital policy and insurance constraints remain, without support or training on how to psychologically process the toll these decisions can take.
+During the COVID-19 pandemic in 2020 and 2021, healthcare workers in the United States were faced with decisions like rationing care while hospital policy and insurance constraints remain, without support or training on how to psychologically process the toll these decisions can take.
 Driven by changes in health care reimbursement structures, systems were "optimized" to the point that they were continually running at what felt like full capacity, with precious little slack to accommodate minor surges, much less one the magnitude of a global pandemic.
-As such, COVID-19 has only exacerbated an already deeply challenged system.
+As such, COVID-19 exacerbated an already deeply challenged system.
 The United Nations Special Rapporteur stated that mental interventions should be geared towards removing barriers to well-being.
 Support for realization of civil, political, economic, social, and cultural rights may be the results of mental health interventions.